selkind/GeoMap/documentation/docs_site/docs/field_glossary.md

 ## POLYGTYPE

 **Description:**
 A restricted value.
 One of either rock, moraine, or ice.
-Pretty self-explanatory
+A simplistic description of dominant material within the polygon.

 **Source of Values:**
-Based on PLOTSYMBOL
+Based on an interpretation of SOURCECODE or MAPSYMBOL

 **Value Format:**
 String